Rabble v. t. means: To rumple; to crumple.

 yobbo means: n hooligan; rabble-rouser.
 Usually seen in the context of upper-middle-class people referring to the working-classes: Well, yes, Mildred - my Jeremy used to be such a sensible boy but now hes got mixed up with this awful crowd of yobbos!
 The derivation of the word is apparently modified back-slang - the moniker boyo became yobbo.
 Amusingly, in New York City slang, yobbos are breasts.
 Not in the U.K.

-COUSIN ELLA means: Cousin Ella is London Cockney rhyming slang for umbrella.
+GOODNIGHT KISS means: Goodnight kiss is London Cockney rhyming slang for urinate (piss).

 Tags: Slang Meaning of Rabble.
 The slang definition of Rabble.
 Did you find the slang meaning/definition of Rabble?
 Please, add a definition of Rabble if you did not find one from a search of Rabble.